T-vaccari/T-vaccari.github.io/_posts/2024-08-28-Eisenhower_Matrix.md

 ## Overview of the App

-My web application brings the Eisenhower Matrix to life by allowing users to interactively create, categorize, and manage tasks within the matrix.
+My web application brings the Eisenhower Matrix to life allowing users to:

-With this app, users can:

 - **Create an account** using Firebase Authentication.
 - **Add tasks** and assign them to one of the four quadrants (Urgent/Important, Not Urgent/Important, Urgent/Not Important, Not Urgent/Not Important).